Enchoseon/potato/README.md

-# potato
+# Potato Redux

 A pomodoro timer for the shell.
-This fork sends toasts and enables Do Not Disturb.

-This is just a highly opinionated tweak for my own personal use, it's not an "improved" version.
+This fork of Potato has new features and quality-of-life changes while remaining a simple shell script.

 # Installation